Prodigal Daughter Trailer Offers First Peek at Taylor Tomlinson’s Post–Late Night Era

 Covering topics like religion, sex, and death, Prodigal Daughter represents the culmination of Tomlinson’s extensive “Save Me” tour.
 She taped the special at Michigan’s Fountain Street Church, a historic, 101-year-old landmark in Grand Rapids, over two performances on November 1.

-On tour, Tomlinson closed her sets with a special encore dubbed “Crowd Confessions,” in which the comedian and her openers responding to audience members’ stories while seated on a church pew.
+While on tour, Tomlinson closed her sets with a special encore dubbed “Crowd Confessions,” in which she (hailing from a devout Christian family) and her openers responding to audience members’ stories while seated on a church pew.
 It’s unclear if that segment will be part of the new special.

 Tomlinson was already an accomplished stand-up when in 2023 she was hired by Stephen Colbert to helm After Midnight, premiering the show in January 2024.
 The program was set to be renewed for a third season when Tomlinson decided to leave the show, prompting CBS to not just cancel the series but abandon the 12:30 a.m. time slot altogether.